terryma/snoocore/oauth.md

 # Authenticating with OAuth

 It's not as bad as you think.
-Take a look at the guide below and have a look at the provided [examples](https://github.com/trevorsenior/snoocore-examples/tree/master) on GitHub.
+Take a look at the guide below and have a look at the provided [examples](https://github.com/trevorsenior/snoocore-examples/tree/master) on GitHub and the [OAuth2 documentation](https://github.com/reddit/reddit/wiki/OAuth2#manually-revoking-a-token) for reddit.

 ## Creating an application